Do You Suffer from TMD or Sleep Apnea?

 CPAP works like this: Patients wear an air mask connected to a continuous flow of air.
 This steady airflow prevents the airway from collapsing, which means patients can sleep nonstop through the night.
 Unfortunately, many people find the mask uncomfortable, or a nuisance and either do not use it or remove it during the night while sleeping.

-If you have a moderate case of sleep apnea, your dentist might fit you with a dental device such as a mandibular advancement device.
+If you have a moderate case of sleep apnea, your dentist might fit you with a dental device such as a mandibular advancement device or a Panthera Sleep Apnea device.
 This appliance resembles a mouth guard that people use for sports, but it gently moves your lower jaw down and forward, keeping your airway open and making it easier to breathe.

 Another device is similar to a splint and works by keeping the tongue in a good position to keep airways open.